 To know more about my work follow me on Twitter @MayaPlentz + see articles below, and click on the links for webcasts, videos, of my presentations.

-WSIS Forum: Link to my talk at the World Summit on the Information Society Forum, at ITU, in 2017.
-Click on webcast, scroll down to 13/06/2017 and click on Moderated High-Level Policy Session 7.
-My presentation starts at 03:38:15, right after the representative from Moldova.
+WSIS Forum 2017: Link to my intervention at the World Summit on the Information Society Forum, at ITU, in 2017.
 It was simultaneously translated to all 6 official UN Languages.
 My original delivery was in English.

-Link to my speech at the WSIS High Level Policy panel, at ITU Headquarters in 2018.
+WSIS Forum 2018: Link to my policy statement at the WSIS High Level Policy panel, at ITU Headquarters in 2018.
 It is Gender Mainstreaming, session 12, on 21/03/2018.
 My policy statement starts at 17:21, right after the representative from Germany, Mr. Uwe Petry.

 Attitude drives innovation: key learnings from the Insight Show CEO panel

 Posted March 21, 2018 by Adam Warner.

 The Insight Show is now firmly established as the UK market research industry’s top exhibit.
 For me, much of that success comes from its placement adjacent to Marketing Week Live.
 This is a fine metaphor for the industry as a whole.
 Additionally, the Insight Show also has a strong commitment to content.
 Many speakers are there on merit, rather than pay-to-play.
 For a free-to-attend event this is admirable.
 In particular, the presentations on the International Stage are mostly curated by the team over at ESOMAR.
 This provides attendees the opportunity to catch some of the best peer-reviewed content in the industry for free.